ncatlab/nlab-content/pages/5497.md

-[_A Categorical Manifesto_]( http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.13.362 ) is a paper written by [[Joseph Goguen]], encouraging the use of category theory in computer science.
+[_A Categorical Manifesto_]( http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.13.362 ) is an article  written by [[Joseph Goguen]], encouraging the use of category theory in computer science.
 To quote from his introduction:

 > This paper tries to explain why category theory is useful in computing science.
 The
 > basic answer is that computing science is a young field that is growing rapidly, is